No Community Cases; 1 Case Of COVID-19 In Managed Isolation

 quarantine location

-So far, 2,444 people have been identified as contacts of the Australian person who visited Wellington last weekend.
+So far, 2,618 people have been identified as contacts of the Australian person who visited Wellington between 19 and 21 June.

-Of those 2,444 total contacts, 2,067 have returned a negative result.
-The remainder are either being followed up or are awaiting a test result and the remaining 8 have been excluded from testing.
+Of those 2,618 total contacts, 2,505 or 96% of people have returned a negative result, 8 additional people have had a swab and are awaiting a result; 14 people have been granted a clinical exemption and 8 have returned overseas, which means their home jurisdiction will be following up with them.

-There were 58 passengers on the Qantas flight QF163 which the Australian passenger travelled on to Wellington last Saturday.
-All have been advised to self-isolate.
-Of those 58 passengers, 37 have had a negative test result, and the remainder are expected to have results in the next couple of days.
+The remaining contacts are being actively followed up by contact tracing teams.

 Wellingtonians and visitors urged to check locations of interest